cxcxcx89611/trade-reporting-engine/README.md

 ## Test cases

 please check src/test folder.
-In this project,  unit tests have been implemented to cover each app layer:
+In this project,  unit tests have been implemented to cover each layer:
 1. Application Test
 2. Controller Test
 3. Service Test